 Launched in 1992, the Yacht-Master was designed specifically for navigators and skippers.
-Carrying the rich heritage that has bound Rolex and the world of sailing since the 1950s, this Professional watch provides a perfect blend of functionality and nautical style, making it equally at home on and off the water.
+Embodying the rich heritage that has bound Rolex and the world of sailing since the 1950s, this Professional-category watch provides a perfect blend of functionality and nautical style, making it equally at home on and off the water.

-AN IMMEDIATELY RECOGNIZABLE BEZELThe Yacht-Master is easily recognized by its bidirectional rotatable 60-minute graduated bezel made of 18 ct gold, 950 platinum or a technical ceramic (Cerachrom insert).
+The Yacht-Master is easily recognized by its bidirectional rotatable 60-minute graduated bezel made of 18 ct gold, 950 platinum or a technical ceramic (monobloc Cerachrom insert).
 The raised polished graduations and numerals stand out clearly against a matt background.
 This characteristic and functional bezel – which enables the wearer to calculate, for example, the sailing time between two buoys – plays a full part in creating the unique visual identity of the watch.
 The bezel can be turned with ease thanks to its knurled edge, which offers excellent grip.

-LUMINESCENT CHROMALIGHT DISPLAYThe Yacht-Master offers great legibility in all circumstances, especially in the dark, thanks to its Chromalight display: the broad hands and hour markers are filled with a luminescent material emitting a long-lasting blue glow – lasting up to two times longer than traditional phosphorescent materials.
+The Yacht-Master offers great legibility in all circumstances, even in the dark, thanks to its Chromalight display: the large hour markers and broad hands are coated or filled with a luminescent material emitting a long-lasting blue glow – lasting up to two times longer than traditional phosphorescent materials.

-THE YACHT-MASTER, SUPERLATIVE CHRONOMETERLike all Rolex watches, the Yacht-Master is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
-This exclusive designation testifies that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria, which exceed watchmaking norms and standards.
-These tests are carried out on the fully assembled watch, in order to guarantee superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
+Like all Rolex watches, the Yacht-Master is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
+This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
+These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.

-The precision of every movement – officially certified as a chronometer by COSC (Swiss Official Chronometer Testing Institute) – is tested a second time by Rolex after being cased, to ensure that it meets criteria for precision that are far more exacting than those for an official chronometer.
+The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria for precision that are far stricter than those of the official certification.
 The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
 Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real-life experience.

 The oscillator of calibres 2236 and 3235 has a balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.

-Calibre 3235 features an optimized version of the blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy, whilst calibre 2236 incorporates a Syloxi hairspring in silicon, patented and manufactured by the brand.
+Calibre 2236 incorporates a Syloxi hairspring in silicon, which is patented and manufactured by the brand.
+Calibre 3235 features an optimized version of the blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy.
 Both hairsprings are insensitive to magnetic fields, offer great stability in the face of temperature variations and remain up to 10 times more precise than a traditional hairspring in case of shocks.

-Calibres 2236 and 3235 are fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
+Calibre 2236 and calibre 3235 are fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Calibre 2236 offers a power reserve of approximately 55 hours, while the power reserve of calibre 3235 extends to approximately 70 hours thanks to its barrel architecture and the escapement’s superior efficiency.

 The Yacht-Master’s movements will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

 The Yacht-Master 37 in 18 ct Everose gold is equipped with the Oysterflex bracelet fitted with the Easylink comfort extension link.
 This technical bracelet, developed and patented by Rolex, singularly combines the robustness and reliability of a metal bracelet with the suppleness, comfort and aesthetics of an elastomer strap.
 It is composed of two flexible metal blades – one for each bracelet section – overmoulded with high-performance black elastomer.

 The Yacht-Master 40 in 18 ct Everose gold and the Yacht-Master 42, made from 18 ct white gold, are fitted on an Oysterflex bracelet equipped with the Rolex Glidelock extension system.
 Developed and patented by the brand, this inventive toothed mechanism, integrated beneath the clasp, allows fine adjustment of the Oysterflex bracelet length without the use of tools.
 The Rolex Glidelock on the Oysterflex bracelet has six notches of approximately 2.5 mm each, allowing the bracelet length to be adjusted easily up to some 15 mm.

-The Oyster and Oysterflex bracelets on the Yacht Master models are equipped with an Oysterlock safety clasp, developed and patented by Rolex, which prevents accidental opening.
+The Oyster and Oysterflex bracelets on the Yacht Master models are equipped with an Oysterlock safety clasp, designed and patented by Rolex, which prevents accidental opening.